participatoryml/participatoryml.github.io/index.md

 * [Aleksandra Korolova](https://www.korolova.com/), University of Southern California
 * [Piotr Sapieżyński](https://www.sapiezynski.com/), Northeastern University
 * [Jamelle Watson-Daniels](https://www.jamellewd.com), [Data for Black Lives](http://d4bl.org/)

+## Call for Participation
+We would like to experiment with breakout discussions to encourage group discussions around shared topics of interest.
+Please fill out our [this form](https://forms.gle/JSbGqznGjZRrv1Sd9) if you are interested in joining or organizing such a discussion.

 ## Call for Papers